 From KFC to throwing shrimps on the barbie, let’s explore some seasonal feasts.

 Throughout history, the celebration surrounding midwinter has always been one of energy, joy and feasting.
-From the Roman’s Saturnalia (honouring Saturn, the god of seeds and sewing) and the midwinter solstice feasts held by pagans, to heaving Tudor tables, intimate Victorian parties, and modern day revelries across the globe – the one thing that connects us all is food.
+From the Roman’s Saturnalia (honoring Saturn, the god of seeds and sewing) and the midwinter solstice feasts held by pagans, to heaving Tudor tables, intimate Victorian parties, and modern day revelries across the globe – the one thing that connects us all is food.

 Given the freezing winters in Finland, the comforting warmth of Finnish rice porridge is just the ticket.
 Traditionally made from barley or grits, rice became more commonplace after its arrival to the country a few hundred years ago.
 It’s mostly eaten for breakfast on Christmas Eve – rice porridge can either be boiled with milk or made in the oven (depending on where you are) – and served with cinnamon and sugar, a plum sauce, or a mix of boiled dried fruits.
 In some cases, a blanched almond is hidden in the pot, granting whoever gets it in their serving good fortune for the coming year.
+Try our: Rice Porridge.

 Given the variety of available ingredients, spices and traditions throughout the African continent, there’s no one-size-fits-all when it comes to Christmas in Nigeria, except that rice is a core ingredient for feeding friends, family and loved ones.

-As one of the most popular Nigerian meals, Jollof rice is a star at the festive table, especially as it’s quick to cook, packs in tonnes of flavour, and you can make plenty enough for leftovers or for guests to take away.
+As one of the most popular Nigerian meals, Jollof rice is a star at the festive table, especially as it’s quick to cook, packs in tonnes of flavor, and you can make plenty enough for leftovers or for guests to take away.
 Likewise, fragrant fried rice is often served up with tasty side dishes, like chicken stew, fried plantains, salad and coleslaw.

 The history behind one of KFC’s most successful marketing campaigns is a truly interesting one.
 While Christmas isn’t a national holiday in Japan, the country still has its own festive traditions – including tucking into a bucket of KFC.
 In fact, the tradition is so popular, KFC starts advertising and taking preorders as early as the end of October.